ClojureBridge/organizing/How-to-Organize-a-Railsbridge-Workshop-in-SF.md

 ### This is the overview.
-Click on each section header to get to details about each step.
+Click each step for more details.

 ## When You Commit
 * [Join the organizer's listserve](#joinlistserve)